The experience of a foreign student in Riga

 Practical advice: in such a situation, it is important to get to safety quickly and avoid any provocation.
-If you are in a group of several people, it is useful to make a photo, video or audio recordings of how the attack, provocation takes place, as well as to identify any witnesses that could confirm the facts of a possible attack.
+If you are in the company of several people, it is useful to make a photo, video or audio recordings of how the attack, provocation take place, as well as to identify any witnesses that could confirm the facts of a possible attack.

 Hate crimes should be reported to the State Police as soon as possible by calling 110 or contacting the nearest police station.
 The victim must describe what happened to the police officer in as much detail as possible, paying attention to the special indicators of hate crimes, such as the fact that the attacker has expressed racist, xenophobic, homophobic, etc. notes or slogans, the attacker had special clothing or inscriptions on it, tattoos with various symbols, etc.

 Hate speech on the Internet can be reported to the administration of a particular website by using the reporting tools or by writing to mentioned contact email.

 Why is it important to report hate speech?

 Hate speech and hate crimes are dangerous because they attack the core of a person’s identity, which is made up of characteristics such as age, gender, skin color, nationality, religious beliefs, physical and mental abilities, sexual orientation, etc.

 Hate speech and hate crimes are dangerous because they convey a message not only to the person directly targeted, but to all members of a particular group, that they are not welcomed in this society, that they do not deserve certain rights, and that they are less valuable than other members of society.

 Hate speech and hate crimes are also dangerous because they can cause long-term psychological damage to victims, affecting not only the victim himself, but the community to which it belongs, as well as the wider society.
 Verbal abuse divides society and can escalate into regular attacks, and lead to wider disturbances.